Undergraduate Admissions and Orientation

 Dual Credit for High School Students

 The Dual Credit program is designed to give high school students an opportunity to enroll at NMSU before high school graduation.
-A student must be either a junior or senior in high school and be enrolled at least half-time in high school courses.
+A student must be either a junior or senior in high school and enrolled at least half-time in high school courses.
 Under a Statewide Dual Credit Master Agreement between NMSU and the school district, students enrolled in approved dual credit courses are eligible to have the total cost of tuition and general fees waived.

 Eligibility Requirements

-• High school junior or senior
+• High school junior or senior enrolled at least half-time at their high school

-• ACT composite of 21 or SAT score of 1060
+• ACT composite score of 21 or SAT total score of 1060

-• Approval from a high school counselor
+• Obtain approval from high school guidance counselor

-• Approval from a parent or guardian
+• Obtain approval from parent or guardian

 Out-of-State Students and Legal Jurisdiction

-By applying for admission/enrollment, both the student and parents agree that New Mexico law prevails and all litigation will be in federal or state court in New Mexico.
+By applying for admission/enrollment, both the student and parents agree that New Mexico law prevails, and all litigation will be in federal or state court in New Mexico.

 Applying for Admission